getlantern/http-proxy/README.md

 [![wercker status](https://app.wercker.com/status/67d1598d6205dce4aee80a9631d109e5/m/master "wercker status")](https://app.wercker.com/project/byKey/67d1598d6205dce4aee80a9631d109e5)

-Note - this project versions its dependencies using [dep](https://github.com/golang/dep).

-Just run `dep ensure` to download the vendored packages.

 These are Lantern-specific middleware components for the HTTP Proxy in Go:

 * A filter for access tokens